-Exclusive to Western New York and Southeast Michigan communities, the Play Everywhere Challenge Design Challenge invites communities to submit creative design ideas that make it easier for families to incorporate play into everyday moments.
+Exclusive to Western New York and Southeast Michigan communities, the Play Everywhere Challenge Design Challenge invited communities to submit creative design ideas that make it easier for families to incorporate play into everyday moments.
 Winning projects will bring play into public spaces in unconventional ways — such as implementing swings at bus stops or play zones at laundromats — in neighborhoods that have experienced significant disinvestment.

 Southeast Michigan counties: Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw and Wayne